 Pendant Branding

-Name, logo, branding, strategy, art direction, and ongoing brand management for Pendant, the new HR product from Banzai.
+Name, logo, branding, strategy, art direction, and early brand management for Pendant, the HR-focused product from Banzai.

 After freelancing full-time for two years, I returned to Banzai in 2021 to work on a new HR- and employee benefits-related product.
 It would have an entirely new name and brand, though I was told it should still feel like it came from the people who made Banzai.
 As product lead, I was responsible for leading branding and product design on what would become Pendant.